-Burundian army confirms 10 of its peacekeeper killed in Al-shabab attack in Somalia | Africanews
+Burundi army confirms 10 of its soldiers killed in Al-shabab attack in Somalia | Africanews

 Somalia

-Ten Burundian peacekeepers were killed in Tuesday's attack by Al-Shabaab jihadists on an African Union (AU) base in Somalia, Burundi's army said Wednesday.
+At least 10 Burundian peacekeepers were killed in Tuesday's attack by Al-Shabaab jihadists on an African Union (AU) base in Somalia, Burundi's army said Wednesday.

-Twenty-five soldiers were injured and five are missing while 20 Al-Shabaab militants were killed, it said in a statement.
+Twenty-five soldiers were injured and five are missing while 20 Al-Shabaab militants were killed, the army said in a statement.

 It was the first attack on a peacekeeping base since the AU Transition Mission in Somalia (ATMIS) replaced the previous AMISOM force on April 1.